Thistle

 few can resist

-making you abandon
+making me abandon

 in summer’s heat

-your remarkable vision
+my remarkable vision

 for the garden